adigew/DI725_termproject_2030336/README.md

 the project with results and comparisons.
 There will be a base vision-language foundation model (PaliGemma) that is suitable for various tasks including but not limited to visual question answering, image captioning and object detection.
 Our task is to generate image captions.
-We will structure your own research question, and propose a project to build on top of this foundation.
+We will structure our own research question, and propose a project to build on top of this foundation.